Know Your Patient: All You Need to Know in 2025

 KYP plays a critical role in mitigating healthcare fraud by ensuring secure and accurate patient identification.
 It helps prevent identity theft, a form of crime where fraudsters use stolen patient information to obtain medical services, prescription drugs, or health insurance.
 This misuse of information can have devastating consequences for the legitimate patient, ranging from incorrect medical records to substantial financial loss.

-Furthermore, Know Your Patient aids in data protection, ensuring that sensitive medical information is only accessed by the rightful patient and not by unauthorized individuals or cyber criminals.
+Furthermore, Know Your Patient aids in data protection, ensuring that sensitive medical information is only accessed by the rightful patient and not by unauthorized individuals or cybercriminals.
 This measure significantly reduces the risk of data breaches and other criminal activities involving patient data.

 How to Implement the Know Your Patient (KYP) Program?